hasolanor/CFD-porousmedia/README.md

 where <img src="https://render.githubusercontent.com/render/math?math=\normalsize s_{max}"> is the solid surface capacity, and where <img src="https://render.githubusercontent.com/render/math?math=\normalsize k_a"> is the kinetic constants representing attachment rate of the species onto/from the rock surface.

-The solid surface capacity can be estimated based on a surface occupancy by the next equation:
+Meanwhile, solid surface capacity can be estimated based on a surface occupancy by the next equation:

 <img src="https://render.githubusercontent.com/render/math?math=\Large s_{max} = \frac{\pi}{6}  a_s \rho_s d_s ">